chsshong/final-capstone/README.md

 ## Introduction
 Suicide is a major problem in both the general population and the military community.

-Just from our unit, there were 4 suicides in the past year.

 Suicide is preventable yet sadly, it is the second-leading cause of death for post-9/11 veterans.

 To inform the magnitude of this issue and bring awareness, I will be performing an analysis